y1-community/Innioasis-Updater/Troubleshooting/readme.md

 explorer.exe "%LocalAppData%\Innioasis Updater\Troubleshooting"
 ```

-# Or you can even [download the latest one here](https://github.com/team-slide/Innioasis-Updater/raw/refs/heads/main/Troubleshooters%20-%20Windows.zip)
+## Or you can even [download the latest one here](https://github.com/team-slide/Innioasis-Updater/raw/refs/heads/main/Troubleshooters%20-%20Windows.zip)

-## Firmwares not installing:
+# Firmwares not installing with any method or SP Flash Tool / MTKClient in troubleshooting folder:
 Make sure the blue Driver Setup button isn't showing in your app, if it does you're missing one of the drivers needed for both methods (Method 1 and 2 use MTKclient, and Method 3 uses SP Flash Tool)

 ## Windows app doesn't work at all: